JermellB/restagraph/docs/Demo_session.md

 ## Setup

 This tutorial assumes your workstation is configured to use 192.0.2.1 as Docker's gateway address, because [that subnet was reserved for testing and documentation in RFC5727](https://datatracker.ietf.org/doc/html/rfc5737).
 If you're using another address, you'll need to substitute that one in the examples that follow.
-If you want to configure your system to use that address, create/edit the file `/etc/docker/daemon.json` and ensure that it contains the clause `{ "bip": "192.0.2.1/24" }`.
+To configure your Docker server to use a particular address, create/edit the file `/etc/docker/daemon.json` and ensure that it contains the clause `{ "bip": "192.0.2.1/24" }` (or whatever other subnet and address you've picked).

 From the top of this repo, create two Docker volumes (one for the db, one for files) and then launch the docker images: